HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

 To populate a form with data from another form we should:

-1. setup a form to be able to find another form's response and get information from it
+1. setup a form to be able to find another form's response and get information from it (design time)
     - Enable input parameter, that is common for both forms. (`Encounter` in our case)
     - Set form's named expression with `FHIRQuery` to search for response in DB
     - Set item's populate expression to extract data from found `QuestionnaireResponse`
-2. provide `Encounter` reference in input parameters of populate operation
+2. provide `Encounter` reference in input parameters of populate operation (usage time)

-### Form Setup
+### Form Setup (design time)

 Assume that we have:
 - 1st Form and it's response with captured data in DB, which will be used as data source
 - 2nd Form, that should be pre-populated

+> We are working only with 2nd form in this demo

 #### Enable input parameter